patrickdx/3311-Project/README.md

 Temi: Set up controller classes for the GUI.

 ### March 6
+Assigned tasks:
 Patrick: Items in storage inventory: As a manager, I want to view the list of items in storage.
+Temi: Increase/Decrease Inventories: As a receptionist, I need to increase or decrease inventories if things get restocked or need to be restocked
+Vesh: Items -> Room inventory, "As a receptionist I need to view the list of items in each room"
+Edward:  Max per item in room inventory.
+"As a caretaker, I need to know how much of each item I should resupply/supply in each room"